 With winter quickly approaching, it’s important to be up-to-speed with common, cold-related, illnesses and injuries and the preventative measures that can be taken.
-We’ve assembled a list of quick tips and takeaways to keep you one step ahead of the cold this winter.
+We’ve assembled a list of quick tips and takeaways to keep you one step ahead of the cold this winter to prevent sickness & injuries.

 - Update Personal Protective Equipment (PPE) with the colder weather in mind.
 It’s important to consider the health of employees and coworkers.
 Make it a priority to ensure that workers are wearing weather-appropriate gear and clothing to protect their health and well-being.